lsaysithideth/zenevents/README.md

 7. To close the app go back to your terminal and press **CTRL + c** keys to close out of the local server.

 ## Page Features
+The ZenEvents app is a standard webpage app with a top navigation bar to go through the pages.
+There are some additional pages that can only be accessed by completing the Zen Quiz.
+More details can be found in the [Zen Quiz](#zen-quiz) section of this README.

 All of the pages are called within the **"index.js"** file in the **"routes"** folder passing variables, which includes API keys from env files and event data arrays, through the ***res.render()*** function.
 The pages being called are **.ejs** files in the **"views"** folder.

 ### Home or Index